hpl002/Masters_Implementation/readme.md

 4. Activity Cost
    1. resources are defined by the number of available units, usage, cost, setup costs, and fixed costs.
 When an activity is defined, it is defined by the resources required to perform it, the duration of the activity, and the entities that it processes.

 It is also important to mention that there is no definite way of correctly simulating a particular business process.
 Depending on the nature of the underlying process and business context we whould make intelligent choises in regards to how the simulation should be divided, modeled, and executed.
-For example, the modeling and simulation of a factory existing of automated machienery that runs continiously both day and night will have different requirements to that of a hospital which mostly revolves around human agents.
+For example, the modeling and simulation of a factory existing of automated machienery that runs continuously both day and night will have different requirements to that of a hospital which mostly revolves around human agents.
 Humand are far less predicatble then programmed robots and a hospital environment is very different from that of a automated factory.

 See section 4 in Business process simulation (Tumay, Kerim) for details on what considerations one should take.